thaabomb/autocross-notes/README.md

 Practice good autocrossing habits on the street.
 Grip the wheel correctly.
 Look ahead.
 Smooth on the pedals.
 Identify turn-in, apex, and track out.

+# Notes from reading _You Suck at Racing_ by Ian Korf
+If you see someone go off track (or of all you can see is the cloud of dust they kick up), don't just speed by them.
+Slow down to a safe speed, because it's likely that they will end up back on track and out of control.

+Watch videos of crashes from your local racetrack to learn what areas to watch out for.

 # Thoughts
 Don't forget to have fun.